Humidity & Energy Efficiency

 If you reduce the humidity levels in your home, you won’t feel the need to turn down the thermostat as much.
 Every degree you lower the temperature during the cooling season will increase your energy bill.
 Try to observe recommended thermostat settings to manage temperature and humidity.

-It’s true that air conditioners help remove humidity from the indoor air.
+It’s true that air conditioners can help remove the humid air from your home.
 That’s why you don’t want to turn off your AC, even when you’re not at home.
 High levels of humidity can lead to mold growth and leave your house smelling musty.

 If your air conditioner does not effectively control humidity, consider investing in a whole-home dehumidifier.
 This type of dehumidifier is beneficial if the problem exists throughout your home.
 However, there are also portable models if you are only concerned about a particular room or area.
 You’ll see an immediate drop in humidity, which improves energy efficiency and home comfort at the same time.